 You cannot change the value of user-defined constants when the VI is running.

 You also can create a constant by dragging a front panel control to the block diagram.
 LabVIEW creates a constant that contains the value of the front panel control at the time you dragged it to the block diagram.
 The front panel control remains on the front panel.
 Changing the value of the control does not affect the constant value and vice versa.

 Use the Operating or Labeling tool to click the constant and edit its value.
 If automatic tool selection is enabled, double-click the constant to switch to the Labeling tool and edit the value.

 LabVIEW uses constant folding and loop invariants to optimize the performance of VIs.

 |Note If you enable debugging, LabVIEW does not use constant folding for structures.|

-You can display constant folding hash marks on the block diagram by selecting Tools»Options, selecting Block Diagram from the Category list, and placing checkmarks in the Show constant folding of wires and Show constant folding of structures checkboxes.
-When you place a checkmark in the Show constant folding of wires checkbox, hash marks appear on the wires attached to constants that are constant folded.
-When you place a checkmark in the Show constant folding of structures checkbox, gray hash marks appear inside structures that are wired to constants.
+You can display constant folding and loop invariant hash marks on the block diagram by selecting Tools»Options, selecting Block Diagram from the Category list, and placing checkmarks in the Show constant folding of wires and Show constant folding of structures checkboxes.
+When you place a checkmark in the Show constant folding of wires checkbox, hash marks appear on the wires attached to operations that are constant folded or loop invariants.
+When you place a checkmark in the Show constant folding of structures checkbox, gray hash marks appear inside structures that are wired to only constants.
 The hash marks might not appear until after you run or save the VI.
 The hash marks also do not appear when you make an edit to the VI until you run or save the VI again.

 Nodes are objects on the block diagram that have inputs and/or outputs and perform operations when a VI runs.
 They are analogous to statements, operators, functions, and subroutines in text-based programming languages.
 LabVIEW includes the following types of nodes: